AkiriJones/UFundProject/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

+>(Sprint 2)The Minimum Viable Product is a web application that has both Managers and Helpers log in to give authorization.
+Managers are able to create, add, remove, and edit needs.
+Managers are also able to see the full list of needs.
+Helpers are able to browse and search needs and also are able to add or remove these needs from their basket.
+Helpers can also see their basket and finally check out their needs in order to fund it.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._